MalakhFuller/7-VM-Home-SOC-Lab/README.md

 ---

-## What's in this repo

-- **[`soc-lab-infrastructure-buildout.md`](./soc-lab-infrastructure-buildout.md)** — the full writeup.
-Every phase, every wall I hit, every recovery.
-If you only read one file, read that one.
-- Config artifacts and the hand-built CIM add-on (`TA-suricata-cim`).
-- Screenshots documenting each step, including the ones where it wasn't working yet.

-The writeup is deliberately honest about the friction: the cloud-EDR trial that tripped a fraud hold and got deferred, the silent-typo lockout that cost an evening, the host field that bit me three separate times before I learned it's the real computer name and not the VM label, the dead pipe between the sensor and the second SIEM that came down to one un-reloaded config file, and the "data model not found" error that turned out to be a missing base add-on I'd *assumed* was installed.
-None of that is in here to look humble.
-It's in here because the troubleshooting is the part that actually transferred to skill, and the clean-screenshot version would have hidden exactly the thing worth showing.

----

 ## The lessons that stuck

-The full list is in the writeup, but the ones I'll carry into a real SOC:
+The full list is in each writeup, but these are the ones I'll carry into a real SOC:

 - **A config edit and a service reload are two different actions.** Half the "but I configured it!" problems in this field are really "you configured it and never made anything reload it."
 - **When a test comes back empty, walk the chain from the source out.** Confirm the thing at the start actually fired before blaming anything downstream.
 - **The absence of an error is information.** Empty-and-not-complaining means a process never *tried* — which points somewhere different than a process that tried and failed.
-- **Verify the wire before you trust the wire.** One tcpdump command, run before I built anything, was the foundation the whole sensor build stood on.
+- **Verify the wire before you trust the wire.** One `tcpdump` command, run before I built anything, was the foundation the whole sensor build stood on.
 - **Verify prior-session assumptions against live reality.** What's true in your notes can be false on the box.
 The live error wins, every time.

 ---

 ## What's next

-The infrastructure is built and verified.
-The next project moves from *building* the instrument to *using* it — populating Active Directory with realistic targets (including a Kerberoastable service account, because a vanilla domain has nothing to roast), confirming the DC actually generates the telemetry the attacks should produce, and then running them: password spray, Kerberoasting, lateral movement, custom detection-rule writing in both SIEMs, and a full purple-team capstone with a real incident report.
+The instrument is built and verified, and the attacks have begun.
+Kerberoasting (above) is the first technique run through it end to end; password spraying and lateral movement are next, each ending in custom detection rules written in both SIEMs, and building toward a full purple-team capstone with a real incident report.

 That's where this lab stops being a thing I built and starts being a thing I can defend — attack by attack, detection by detection.

-I came up verifying access before I banked on what a source could give me.
+I came up not trusting a single report until a second source backed it up.
 Turns out a SIEM pipeline is no different: prove every link, trust nothing you haven't checked yourself, and write down where it broke so it doesn't break you twice.

 ---